tarantool/doc/sphinx/reference_rock/shard.rst

 The number of replicas per shard (redundancy) is 3.
 The number of servers is 3.
-The shard package will conclude that there is only one shard.
+The shard module will conclude that there is only one shard.

 .. code-block:: tarantoolsession